1-Tetradecanol

-1-Tetradecanol, or commonly myristyl alcohol (from Myristica fragrans – the nutmeg plant), is a straight-chain saturated fatty alcohol, with the molecular formula CH_{3}(CH_{2})_{12}CH_{2}OH.
+1-Tetradecanol, or commonly myristyl alcohol (from Myristica fragrans – the nutmeg plant), is a straight-chain saturated fatty alcohol, with the molecular formula C14H30O|auto=1 or CH3(CH2)13OH.
 It is a white waxy solid that is practically insoluble in water, soluble in diethyl ether, and slightly soluble in ethanol.

 Production

 1-Tetradecanol may be prepared by the hydrogenation of myristic acid (or its esters); myristic acid itself can be found in nutmeg (from where it gains its name) but is also present in palm kernel oil and coconut oil and it is from these that the majority of 1-tetradecanol is produced.
-It may also be produced from petrochemical feedstocks via either the Ziegler process.
+It may also be produced from petrochemical feedstocks via the Ziegler process.

 Uses

 As with other fatty alcohols, 1-tetradecanol is used as an ingredient in cosmetics such as cold creams for its emollient properties.
 It is also used as an intermediate in the chemical synthesis of other products such as surfactants.